maciejkos/maciejkos.github.io/projects.md

 <!-- Text stuff -->
 <!-- <h1>IN PROGRESS</h1> -->
 <h2>My projects</h2>
 <p>Below you can find a couple of my recent projects.
-I am trying to keep this section up-to-date. </p>
+This section is far from complete and is still work-in-progress. </p>